frankcohen/ReflectionsOS/README.md

 EasyEDA project for the previous main board project is at: https://oshwlab.com/fcohen/horton-main-board

-The wrist watch is a way for me to enjoy home videos of my children on my wrist - my Reflections project.
 I published articles on the technology needed to make Reflections:

 JCUSB for JTAG debugging in Arduino IDE 2.1 https://github.com/frankcohen/ReflectionsOS/blob/main/Docs/JCUSB%20using%20JTAG%2C%20CDC%2C%20USB%20for%20debugging.md